Avoid the Crowds, Not the Fun: Uncover the Delights of Whitewater Rafting in the Off-Peak Season

 What is Off-Peak Season for Whitewater Rafting Trips in Colorado?

-What month is best for whitewater rafting?
+What is the best time for whitewater rafting?
 Well, there actually isn’t one single best time to whitewater raft on the Arkansas: It all depends on what experience you’re after—and what the realities of your schedule allow.

 As across most of the American West, high-country snowmelt generates peak flow on the Arkansas River.
 The biggest water thus generally occurs sometime in June, which is certainly the ideal period for those seeking the most extreme whitewater conditions.
 July into early or mid-August is also part of the most popular period for river-running here, as it offers milder, but still healthy flows ideal for family whitewater rafting as well as the pleasure of cooling off in the heat of high summer.